theClarkSell/HTML5-Compiler/4 - JavaScript API/Labs/Drag_and_Drop/end/readme.md

 * How and when to use the built in drag and drop events
 * How to use the DataTransfer object
 * Dragging out of the browser
+* Drag Effects

 - - -
 ## Getting Started

-* For purposes of this lab we're going to use node.js as a stand alone server for hosting our websocket endpoints and the pages that will consume them.
+* For purposes of this lab we're going to write everything in three different files.

 - - -
 ### Step #1